GiorgosKarantonis/images/label_bot/README.md

-Images used in the [Github Issues Classifier](https://github.com/GiorgosKarantonis/Github-Issues-Classifier).
+Images used in the [Github Issues Classifier repo](https://github.com/GiorgosKarantonis/Github-Issues-Classifier).